ayonli/jsext/README.md

 A JavaScript extension package for building strong and modern applications.

-This package is built on top of modern web standard and provides universal high-level APIs that can work across different runtime environments, whether it's Node.js, Deno, Bun, Cloudflare Workers, browsers, Windows, macOS or Linux.
+This package is built on top of modern web standards and provides universal high-level APIs that can work across different runtime environments, whether it's Node.js, Deno, Bun, Cloudflare Workers, browsers, Windows, macOS or Linux.